<! -- Start Review Content -- > <! -- Start Chart -- >

 When Elsa objects to her sister's sudden engagement to Hans -- after knowing him for only one day -- the sisters have a spat, with Elsa running off into the wilderness, unaware that her heightened emotions have plunged all of the kingdom into a deep winter.
 Anna rushes off to find her sister and set things right and ends up helped by Kristoff (voice of JONATHAN GROFF) -- an ice harvester whose line of work is now in jeopardy considering there's ice everywhere -- and his trusty reindeer, Sven.
 They're eventually joined by Olaf (voice of JOSH GAD), a sentient snowman created long ago by Elsa's powers who's enthusiastic about the chance to help them as well as experience the return of summer for the first time, unaware of what that will ultimately mean for him.

 But Elsa wants to live a life of solitude in her newly constructed ice palace where she can be herself with no fear of hurting anyone.
 Undeterred by that or a giant snowman monster created to keep her, Kristoff and Olaf at bay, Anna tries to reconnect with her sister no matter what the cost or danger.

-WILL KIDS WANT TO SEE IT?
+- WILL KIDS WANT TO SEE IT?

-It's a good bet many kids will be interested, especially younger teens and pre-teens.
+- It's a good bet many kids will be interested, especially younger teens and pre-teens.

-WHY THE MPAA RATED IT: PG
+- WHY THE MPAA RATED IT: PG

-For some action and mild rude humor.
+- For some action and mild rude humor.

-That's just the introduction of this review.
-We invite you to sign up for a FREE 3-Day Trial Membership to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.
+2) If you want to check out our site first, we invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.

 No credit card is needed and there's no obligation to continue after the 3 days (although we hope you'll like what you see and then join us as full members).